ember-learn/ember-blog/content/stabilizing-ember-data.md

 and it's a problem that every Ember.js application will have to deal with.

-Our long-term goal is simple: we don't think most web developers should have to write any custom XHR code for loading data.
+Our long-term goal is as follows: we don't think most web developers should have to write any custom XHR code for loading data.
 Strong conventions on the client and strong conventions on the server should allow them to communicate automatically.